 - Equitable and Economical

 - Learn survey, lab, excavation, ground-penetrating radar, mapping, and more.

-Working closely with Midpeninsula Regional Open Space District and State Parks we will provide a student field school experience locally that focuses on historic period colonial and native american interactions.
+Working closely with Midpeninsula Regional Open Space District , State Parks, and Hidden Villa we provide a student field school experience locally that focuses on historic period colonial and native american interactions.
 What traditionally has been an expensive summer field school experience is being offered during the school year via 4 units of Spring Quarter courses beginning in September (Anth 51 Archaeology Survey, Anth 16L Archaeology Lab, and Anth57 Applied Field Methods).
 Contact Dr. Sam Connell email@example.com or apply here.
 Every student will be given a Certificate of Field School Completion.

 You will be part of a team that will work on all aspects of the research project, including archaeological survey, excavation strategies, and artifact analysis.

 -Update Feb 2023 - This program is on, we are accepting applicants.
 Safety protocols have been put in place, see our website for further details.
 We are closely monitoring the current COVID-19 pandemic in advance of the 2023 field season.

 While we are planning for a field season in 2023, we will continue to monitor the issues around travel restrictions and the various jurisdictional requirements.
 We also anticipate applying strict COVID-19 safeguards to our operation both in the field and where we reside to protect ourselves as well as the community we are working in.
 If, however, we are forced to cancel the program, we will alert all applicants immediately.